indieweb/wordpress-micropub/readme.md

 * Remove settings page as no more settings.
 * Bump minimum PHP version to PHP7.2
 * Require IndieAuth plugin
+* Switch to dynamic from static rendering on posts...markup will no longer be placed inside the content block but dynamically added.

 ### 2.3.3 (2023-03-10) ###
 * Stop including visible text in reply contexts since they go inside since they go inside e-content, which webmention recipients use as the reply text.